pingcap/tidb/docs/design/2020-01-24-collations.md

 Cons: Requirement 1.b, 1.c are not met.

-#### Option 2
+##### Option 2

 Keep all collations defined in TiDB as what they were, define a series of new collations that are actually compatible with MySQL collations.
 For example, we can create a new `tidb_utf8_mb4_general_ci` that is the same as `utf8mb4_general_ci` in MySQL.
 When TiDB users want the "real" collations, they can modify their `CREATE TABLE` statements to use the new ones.

-Pros: Requirement 1.a, 1.b, 2 and 3 are met.
+Pros: Requirement 1.a, 1.b and 3 are met.

-Cons: Requirement 1.c and 4 are not met, the namings are also confusing: collations that are named from MySQL are different from MySQL, but the ones named different from MySQL behave the same as MySQL.
+Cons: Requirement 1.c, 2 and 4 are not met, the namings are also confusing: collations that are named from MySQL are different from MySQL, but the ones named different from MySQL behave the same as MySQL.

-#### Option 3

-Add no new collation, tag old collations with syntax comment.
-For a upgraded TiDB cluster, add comment like "`/* AS_BINARY_COLLATION */`" for the old collations; all collations with "`/* AS_BINARY_COLLATION */`" comment are treated as the old ones.

-Pros: Requirement 1.a, 2, 3 and 4 are met.

-Cons: Requirement 1.b and 1.c are not met.

-#### Option 4

-Only TiDB clusters that initially boostraped with the new TiDB version are allowed to enable the new collations.
-For old TiDB clusters, everything remains unchanged after the upgrade.

-We can also provide a configuration entry for the users to choose between old/new collations when deploying a new clusters.

-Pros: Requirement 1 and 2 are met.

-Cons: Since existing TiDB cluster can't get new collations enabled, requirement 3 is eliminated; Requirement 4 is not met.

 #### Bug-fixing